njbca/OptiPlant/docs/src/userguide.md

 The method to process the results is quite free.

-This can be done with the excel file and pivot charts provided on the GitHub or using the interactive data dashboard coming with OptiPlantPtX.
+For example, this can be done with the excel file and pivot charts provided on the GitHub or using streamlit

 ## Trouble shooting for common errors